Help & Advice Articles, Videos and How-to-Guides

 Sometimes lintels don’t exist in the first place.
 When there isn’t a lintel above a window, it usually means the masonry was built directly onto the window frames.
 In this instance you can create a new lintel using helical bars.
 You can do this by installing two levels of helical bars using the method outlined above.

 Installing helical bars in this way enables you to form a lintel within the existing brickwork.
 It is a cheaper and easier repair than installing a new concrete or metal lintel, which is expensive and very disruptive.

 The use of helical bars for lintel repair or creating a new lintel is the most cost-effective approach.
 The cost of lintel repair is reduced dramatically because of the ease of repair and how quick it is to install the bars.

-The alternatives often involve removing brickwork and mechanically supporting the surrounding masonry – a big, costly and often difficult job.
+The alternatives often involve removing brickwork and mechanically supporting the surrounding masonry.
+This makes it a big, costly and often difficult job.
 You then have the aesthetic issues with replacing the removed brickwork with new courses that may look different.
 With the helical bar method, there is no need to replace the lintel or rebuild any of the masonry as it uses the existing brickwork.

-The following helical bar options are available from Permagard:
+The following helical bar options are available from Permagard (pricing may have changed):